Film at Eleven offers all of the top brands in suspension and lift kits. BDS Suspension is our premier brand with a “No Fine Print” warranty.

 Why BDS Suspension

 BDS Suspension operates with one guiding premise—to provide true value to the customer by engineering and manufacturing the highest quality aftermarket suspension lift kits, leveling kits and accessories for 4×4 off-road truck and Jeep enthusiasts.
 Our suspension products are priced competitively, and backed by the best lifetime warranty in the industry.
-We distribute our products through our international network of factory trained expert dealer/installers.
+Film at Eleven distributes our products through our international network of factory trained expert dealer/installers.

 Other brands we offer include: